 Conventional/Fixed Rate Mortgage

-The standard terms most homebuyers look at are what’s referred to as fixed rate mortgages, offered in a variety of terms by amount of years.
+The standard terms most homebuyers look at are what’s referred to as fixed-rate mortgages, offered in a variety of terms by the number of years.
 The monthly payment on these types of loans won’t change over the life of your loan.

 Adjustable Rate Mortgage

 As implied by the name, the interest rate on these types of mortgages can change over time, reflecting changes in the economy.
 While this type of rate may save you money, you must also be comfortable with a certain level of risk.